Sattar A. Mansi

 - B.S., Electrical Engineering, University of Wisconsin-Milwaukee

-Corporate Finance, Governance, and Fixed Income Securities
+Financial Management, Corporate Finance, Investments, Fixed Income Securities.

 - Adams, J., D. Hayunga and S. Mansi, In Press.
 “Diseconomies of scale in the actively-managed mutual fund industry: What do the outliers in the data tell us?”
 Critical Finance Review.

 - Do long-term investors improve corporate decision making?
 With J. Harford, A. Kecskés.
 Journal of Corporate Finance.
 Forthcoming.
 Harvard Law School Forum on Governance and Regulation.

 - Information asymmetry, the cost of debt, and credit events: Evidence from quasi-random analyst disappearances.
 With F. Derrien and A. Kecskés.
 Journal of Corporate Finance 39, August 2016, 295-311.

 - Severance agreements and the cost of debt.
 With J. Wald, A. Zhang.
 Journal of Corporate Finance 41, December 2016, 426-444.

 - Media news and earnings management prior to equity offerings.
 With S. Chahine and M. Mazboudi.
 Journal of Corporate Finance 35, December 2015, 177-195.